-This document describes the methods AHRQ developed to estimate the national rate of HACs for 2014 to 2017.
+This document describes the methods AHRQ has developed to estimate the national rate of HACs for 2014 to 2019, which has a goal of a 20 percent reduction in HACs.
 The estimate includes a wide variety of adverse events, including the 10 HACs selected for special focus by CMS as part of the programs to achieve the 20 percent reduction, as well as several other HACs.